Erebot/Module_TriggerRegistry/docs/src/index.rst

 Welcome to the documentation for Erebot_Module_TriggerRegistry!
 ===============================================================

-Erebot_Module_TriggerRegistry is a module for `Erebot`_ that can be used to register triggers, ie. commands that can be used to interact with the bot.
+|project| is a module for `Erebot`_ that can be used to register triggers,
+ie. commands that can be used to interact with the bot.

 Contents: